SiegfriedEhret/sites/apps/ehretdotme/src/content/posts/beulogue-the-end.md

 ## But alors, you abandon us?

-Haha no, I abandoning myself since I was the only user!
+Haha no, I am abandoning myself since I was the only user!

 Even if beulogue will not be developed anymore in its current form, a third one may see the light one day!